 mini eggnog pies

-These are GREAT for holiday parties or family get togethers!!
-For Christmas I wanted to make an eggnog pie, but when looking for a recipe, I didn't find too many, so I decided to make my own.
-Everyone who tried them said they were beautiful and amazingly delicious!
-I just wish I had taken a picture of them!
+These are great for holiday parties or family get-togethers!
+For Christmas, I wanted to make an eggnog pie, but when I looked for a recipe, I didn't find many, so I decided to make my own.
+Everyone who tried them said they were beautiful and amazingly delicious.
+You can use butterscotch pudding, too.

 Blue Ribbon Recipe